-Rame inox de banlieue Jouef (Suburban Stainless Steel Train) with modified couplers.
+Rame inox de banlieue Jouef (Suburban Stainless Steel Train) with modified couplings.

 It is not very brilliant!

 Finally, we will add an interior lighting, which will pose the problem of the electric junction of cars, because this lighting will be controlled by a function decoder.

 I bought ø 9 mm axles at micro-model.
-Only trouble, the length between axle ends wich is different from the original (24.75 mm instead of 24).
+Only trouble, the length between axle ends which is different from the original (24.75 mm instead of 24).
 And impossible to interchange the wheels because the diameter of the new axles is only 1.5 mm.

 It will be enough to grind 3/10 mm of the point on each side, with a diamond or corundum disk.
 Be careful, however, to carefully deburr and even round the flat with a file.
 The diameter is now practically correct, and the flanges are considerably smaller (1.1 mm instead of 1.3).

 Attention, when reassembly, to the current pickup strips on the driver car.
 Let’s admit here an effort from the manufacturer: the current pickup is done on the four axles of the car.

 There are two cases to consider: that of the end car that will be coupled to the machine, and that of the intermediate cars.
-For the first, I did not want to cut the headstock and the bottom of the body.
+For the first, I did not want to cut the buffer beam and the bottom of the body.

 There is the SMD system.
 These drawbars are sold in pairs, whereas only one is needed a priori.
 But RIBs often circulate in double.
 You’ll then necessary have to order two bags if you want to make a realistic train.

 There remains a doubt: the SMD drawbar is actually a Makette small model, and I am not sure that its elongation will be sufficient.
-A first test with a suitable Ribu coupler with significantly more distant pivot points showed a buffer mess when pushing the train with the BB 16500 LS Models, despite spiral entry curves, a minimum radius of 500 mm, and large radius Peco turnouts.
-Temporary parade: the machine is fitted with an adjustable coupler (NEM 363) which puts out the buffers by more than a millimeter.
+A first test with a suitable Ribu coupling with significantly more distant pivot points showed a buffer mess when pushing the train with the BB 16500 LS Models, despite spiral entry curves, a minimum radius of 500 mm, and large radius Peco turnouts.
+Temporary parade: the machine is fitted with an adjustable coupling (NEM 363) which puts out the buffers by more than a millimetre.